ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 Template Haskell and Plugins add different kinds of dependencies to normal module imports.
 If a module uses a Template Haskell splice then the result of compiling the module can depend on the implementation of a modules imports rather than just their interface.
-Therefore, a modules ABI can remain the same but not trigger recompilation which can lead to stale results.
+Therefore, a module's ABI can remain the same but not trigger recompilation which can lead to stale results.

 There is a similar problem for plugins.
 If a module uses a plugin then depending on the ABI of a plugin is usually not enough.
 Modules defining